mavlink/qgc-user-guide/en/PlanView/PlanView.md

 ![](../../images/plan/PlanToolbar.png)

-At the top of the *Plan View* you will see the Plan Toolbar which shows you information for the currently selected waypoint relative to the previous waypoint as well as statistics for the entire mission.
+At the top of the *Plan View* you will see the Plan Toolbar which shows information for the currently selected waypoint relative to the previous waypoint as well as statistics for the entire mission.
 For e.g. to the left you will find altitude difference and distance from the previous waypoint, whereas to the right you will find an estimate of the horizontal distance and time taken by the total mission.
 "Max telem dist" is the distance between the Planned Home position (where your GCS is expected to be) and the furthest waypoint.

 ![](../../images/plan/MissionHeightDisplay.png)